-- Any implementation of the DOCSIS Set-top Gateway will work with DOCSIS 1.0, DOCSIS 1.1, and DOCSIS 2.0 networks. - Any implementation of the DOCSIS Set-top Gateway will work for both embedded and removable security implementations within a Set-top Device. - Any implementation of the DOCSIS Set-top Gateway will not impact the security of the CA systems negatively. - The DSG Agent will support the transport of multiple simultaneous Conditional Access systems. - The DSG Agent will provide one-way downstream transport for Out-Of-Band messaging. - Since the DSG Agent provides a one-way stream of Out-Of-Band messages, DOCSIS Baseline Privacy Interface (BPI) and Baseline Privacy Plus Interface (BPI+) do not apply to the DSG transport. - The Set-top Device will use an IP session over DOCSIS for all return traffic.
+- Any implementation of the DOCSIS Set-top Gateway will work with DOCSIS 1.0, DOCSIS 1.1, DOCSIS 2.0, and DOCSIS 3.0 networks. - Any implementation of the DOCSIS Set-top Gateway will work for both embedded and removable security implementations within a Set-top Device. - Any implementation of the DOCSIS Set-top Gateway will not impact the security of the CA systems negatively. - The DSG Agent will support the transport of multiple simultaneous Conditional Access systems. - The DSG Agent will provide one-way downstream transport for Out-Of-Band messaging. - Since the DSG Agent provides a one-way stream of Out-Of-Band messages, DOCSIS Baseline Privacy Interface (BPI) and Baseline Privacy Plus Interface (BPI+) do not apply to the DSG transport. - The Set-top Device will use an IP session over DOCSIS for all return traffic.
 For example, if an Out-Of-Band polling message is sent from the DSG Server to the Set-top Device via the DSG Agent within the CMTS, the Set-top Device response to the message is returned to the headend via IP over DOCSIS. - The Set-top Device will operate in a one-way environment.
-Examples of the limited functionality available to a Set-top Device in a one-way environment might be:5 - Analog NTSC audio-visual programming (clear, non-scrambled). - Digital audio-visual programming using MPEG-2 transport including, but not limited to, standard and high definition MPEG-2 Main Profile @ Main Level video and Dolby AC-3 audio. - Broadcast (in-the-clear), subscription-based (scrambled or encrypted), and call-ahead Pay-Per-View (PPV) (scrambled or encrypted) services.
-(Call-ahead Pay-Per-View is a paid service in which the viewer pre-subscribes selected programming via telephone.) - Processing and enforcement of Copy Protection. - Pass through of digital high definition audio-visual programming.
+Examples of the limited functionality available to a Set-top Device in a one-way environment might be: 9 - Analog NTSC audio-visual programming (clear, non-scrambled). - Digital audio-visual programming using MPEG-2 transport including, but not limited to, standard and high definition MPEG-2 Main Profile @ Main Level video and Dolby AC-3 audio. - Broadcast (in-the-clear), subscription-based (scrambled or encrypted), and call-ahead Pay-Per-View (PPV) (scrambled or encrypted) services.
+(Call-ahead Pay-Per-View is a paid service in which the viewer presubscribes selected programming via telephone.) - Processing and enforcement of Copy Protection. - Pass through of digital high definition audio-visual programming. - Considerations for DOCSIS 3.0 - DSG Tunnels will not contain IPv6 data unless it is encapsulated. - DSG Agents, DSG Client Controllers and DSG eCMs will not support IPv6 DSG classifiers. - A DSG Client Controller will not be affected by DOCSIS 3.0 operation; no new messages will be used between the DSG Client Controller and the eCM.

-5 Bullet and sub-bullets added per DSG-N-05.0213-2 by kb 4/1/05.
+9 Bullet and sub-bullets added per DSG-N-05.0213-2 by kb 4/1/05.